maxadamo/galera_maxscale/README.md

 ## Limitations

-since the module it is still at an early stagem there are quite few limitations:
 - added support for Ubuntu, but MaxScale is not yet configured
 - not tested yet on ipv4 only
 - handle major/minor versions properly